Faisal Al-Fayez: Education

-Political experience
+Political career

 Al-Fayez was Consul at the Embassy of Jordan in Brussels from 1979 until 1983.
 He then held the post of Assistant Chief of Royal Protocol at the Royal Court from February 1986 until 1995, when he was promoted to Deputy Chief of Royal Protocol at the Royal Court.
 Four years later, in 1999, he became Chief of Royal Protocol at the Royal Court.

-In March 2003, Al-Fayez was appointed Minister of the Royal Hashemite Court.
+In March 2003, Al-Fayez was appointed Minister and head of the Royal Hashemite Court.
 He subsequently served as Speaker of the House of Representatives in the 16th Parliament of Jordan in 2010.
 He has served as member of the Senate from 2007, and once again from 2013.
 He was appointed President of the Senate on 25 October 2015, replacing Abdelraouf al-Rawabdeh in that position.
-Al-Fayez was again appointed as the President of the Senate on September 27th, 2020 by royal decree.
+Al-Fayez was again appointed as the President of the Senate on September 27, 2020, and a third time on the October 24th, 2024.

-Prime Minister (2003-2005)
+Prime Minister (2003–2005)

 In a royal letter of designation, Al-Fayez was tasked with acting on domestic, social, and economic reforms.
 This included increasing the level of freedom of the press and the public, social issues such as women and youth issues, and the lowering of the unemployment levels.
 Al-Fayez would trim down the cabinet from 29 members to 21, and his government would be the first in Jordanian history to have three women Cabinet Ministers.

 In 2004, Al-Fayez's economic reforms helped increase Jordan's GDP per capita by 9.17%, the largest increase in GDP per capita in one year for Jordan's economy since 1992.

-In January of that year, signed the multinational agreement for the second phase of the Arab Gas Pipeline, the second phase was focused on extending the pipeline from Jordan's southern border in Aqaba to it's northern border at Rehab at a total cost of $350 million, bringing the total cost of the project to $1.2 billion.
+In January of that year, signed the multinational agreement for the second phase of the Arab Gas Pipeline, the second phase was focused on extending the pipeline from Jordan's southern border in Aqaba to its northern border at Rehab at a total cost of $350 million, bringing the total cost of the project to $1.2 billion.
 Al-Fayez signed the agreement alongside Rafiq Al-Hariri, Atef Obeid, and Mohammad Al Otari.